Fiserv/AccessOne/docs/getting-started.md

 ## Code Tenant
 New Tenant can start with [Sample tenant repo](https://github.com/fiserv/sample-tenant) to setup Tenant server.
-Along with sample repo, Tenant can build new codebase with choice of their own programming language.
+Tenant can also build new codebase with choice of their own programming language.
 To learn more this, please refere to [Code Tenant](?path=docs/getting-started/code-a-tenant/code-tenant.md)
 ___

 ##  Next steps [Setup Tenant](?path=docs/getting-started/setup-tenant/setup-tenant.md)